GuilhermeBn198/Program-Slicing_PIC/README.md

 ## **Objective**

--   Acquire knowledge of program slicing, verification and validation of software through the various tools available in the market
+-   Acquire knowledge of program slicing, verification and validation of software through the various tools available in the market;
--   test the various tools available in different scenarios
+-   test the various tools available in different scenarios;
--   verify if Map2Check tool and others tools are capable of generating readable code results around the boundaries arrays and loop functions
+-   verify if Map2Check tool and others tools are capable of generating readable code results around the boundaries arrays and loop functions;
--   contribute to science with this research project
+-   contribute to science with this research project;

 ## **TO DO's**